kisahm/dkp-multienv-application/Readme.md

 ## Requirements
 * Project namespace *MUST* named: multienv
 * Cluster must be labeled with: environment = <prod/dev/stage/whatever>
+* custom application catalog must be attached
+* "Envars-webhook" app must be deployed to workspace

 ## How to deploy the application catalog